Royal Netherlands Navy Submarine Service: Expansion

 After 1945, the OZD had eight submarines, but due to intensive use in the war these were in a bad condition.
 Also the fact that the fleet consisted of different classes was a problem.
 It made maintenance and exercise of crews very pricey.
 Due to the economic malaise and the high costs caused by operations in the Dutch East Indies, there was no money left for new construction.
 In the end the navy managed to take four submarines on loan from the British and the Americans.
 In 1946, the Netherlands still had a total of eight operational submarines in service: HNLMS O 21, O 23, O 24, O 27, Dolfijn, Zwaardvisch, Zeehond, and Tijgerhaai.

 Since the home port at Den Helder was in ruins, these submarines were for the time being using the Waalhaven in Rotterdam as their base.
+During this time docking and maintenance of the submarines took place at the shipyard of RDM.
 For the OZD, this period just after World War II meant depending on Dutch pre-war submarines and second-hand British and American submarines.
 The commissioning of the Dolfijn-class submarines in the early 1960s was an important milestone.
 The four boats formed the backbone of the OZD during a large part of the Cold War; they were in service from 1960 to 1992.

 Cold War

 The Dutch submarine fleet never reached the size it had before the World War II again.
 The new global power relations also generated a new package of tasks.
 In cooperation with other NATO countries, these are mainly non-attack tasks.
 Since the Dutch submarines were ideally suited for unnoticed explorations, the OZD was mostly focused on gathering intelligence during the Cold War.
 This happened, for example, during the West New Guinea dispute in the early 1960s, when three Dutch submarines patroled the Indonesian ports, to warn against possible invasions of West New Guinea.
+Starting in the 1950s the Dutch submarine service also started participating in submarine warfare exercises that involved ships from other NATO navies.

+On 14 July 1964 the submarine service received a standard from Queen Juliana.

 In the period from 1970 to the 1990s, the crew of the six Dutch submarines secretly gathered information about the Soviet Union.
 Most of the other missions the OZD carried out remain secret to this day.

+Post-Cold War

+In the Defensienota 1991 it was disclosed that the number of submarines of the Royal Netherlands Navy would be reduced from 6 to 4.

+Since 2020 women are allowed to serve on submarines of the OZD.
+In 2021 it was reported that in the near future the Royal Netherlands Navy will no longer use its submarines as practice target during anti-submarine warfare exercises.
+They will be replaced by drones.